openpharma/clinsight/README.md

 <img src="man/figures/README-timeline.png" width="700" />

-Furthermore, within the application, data patterns over time within patients can be easily visualized with interactive figures, highlighting with different colors what data points are out of the normal limits, and highlighting with the size of each dot whether a data point is newly entered/changed since the last review session.
+Patient data patterns over time can be easily visualized with interactive figures, highlighting which data points are out of the normal limits, and indicating whether a data point is newly entered/changed in the EDC since the last review session.

 <img src="man/figures/README-fig_timeseries.png" width="700" />